gotchoices/MyCHIPs/doc/Protocol.md

 ![seq-lift-ref](uml/seq-lift-ref.svg)

+As a further optimization, it will provide a greater of load distribution if nodes suspecting a timeout will first try reaching out to the lift originator to validate a lift.
+The originator shall respond similarly to any query with one of the following answers:
+- The lift is good; here's the referee's signature;
+- The lift has timed out, here's a signed timeout message from the referee;
+- I don't yet have an answer for this lift

-As long as connectivity can be maintained with either the proposer or the referee, each node should be able to complete the lift.
+As long as connectivity can be maintained with their upstream neighbor, the proposer, or the referee, each node should be able to successfully complete the lift.
-If neither of these can be reached, the lift commit can block indefinitely.
+If none of these can be reached, the lift commit will block indefinitely until connectivity can be restored.

 It [has been shown](../test/analysis/dsr/phase-1/results.md) that without a referee, the protocol suffers from potential safety and/or liveness issues.
 So it is important that sites maintain a list of trustworthy referees and their public keys.
-To support this function, a site willing to serve as referee should also support the following auxiliary protocol:
+To support this function, a site willing to serve as referee must also support the following auxiliary protocol:

 ![seq-ref-aux](uml/seq-ref-aux.svg)

 In general practice, it is expected that each host site will execute a tally with referee sites they expect to honor.
 Such tallies can contain contractual language expressing the referee's willingness to conduct its function with fidelity and good faith.
-It also supports the possibility of assessing fees in exchange for referee services.
+This also supports the possibility of assessing fees in exchange for referee services where applicable.

 The Term of Service describes how long the referee commits to perform lifts.
 This will allow a service provider to discontinue service without breaking trust or losing reputation.